 Inquiry took the form of opening to whatever arose and simply being with it.
 There was no longer any processing.
 There seemed to be nothing that could shake the contentment and joy that is the ground of Being.

 There were constant new seeings, realizations, and greater clarity revealing itself.
 There was flowing wakefulness… God knowing….
 I would regularly drop to my knees and collapse in tears of joy and reverence of what I am.
 At this time I experienced Self as everything everywhere… unity.
 Each moment was new and surrendered to itself in luminous radiance.

-By April 2013, I was a regular member of the Awakening World Society Community founded by Lorne and Lucia and attending retreats and satsangs and receiving regular guidance from them.
-Any hesitance about these beautiful beings had dissolved into infinite gratitude!
+By April 2013, I was a regular member of the Awakening World Community and attending retreats and satsangs.
 After a Saturday satsang with them, we went on to a birthday gathering kirtan.